 Taghazout and Paradise Valley in Morocco were the final stops of our adventure around the country.
-They were definitely two of the places I was most excited to visit on our three week itinerary.
+These beautiful destinations were definitely two of the places I was most excited to visit on our three week itinerary around Morocco.

 I know some travellers have even described Taghazout as Morocco’s best kept secret, but maybe times have changed.

 The biggest issue in Taghazout was all of the building and construction work going on everywhere.
 Hotels are cropping up left, right and centre along the beach nearer the town.
 And unfortunately, at the time of our visit, it meant dust everywhere and lots of noise.

 To be honest, I feel a bit sad that I hadn’t visited Tagahzout earlier.
 These huge hotels along the beach will change the hippy surf town forever.
 However, that being said, the main area of Taghazout is still quaint and ultra chilled.
 We still enjoyed a wonderful few days there, so read on for my guide to Taghazout, including where to stay, where to eat and what to do, including visiting Paradise Valley.

 Paradise Valley is a 45 minute drive from the village Taghazout and therefore makes for a lovely day trip from Taghazout.
 So I thought it made sense to include in this blog post guide , although you could visit Paradise Valley as a day trip from Agadir too.